 Bangsan Baking Market

 Bangsan Baking Market is a traditional wholesale market where you can find some of the best baking and cooking supplies used by chefs all across Seoul.
-Over 500 stores supply professional chefs and home cooks with all sorts of baking and cooking items at competitive bulk prices.
+Over 500 stores supply professional chefs and home cooks with various baking and cooking items at competitive bulk prices.
+Other items sold here include packaging, shipping, printing, and manufacturing goods.

 Changsin-dong Toy Wholesale Market